mravendi/mravendi.github.io/_posts/tips_lr.md

 ```

 ### Learning Rates
 The learning rate is one of the most important hyper-parameters in ML experiments.
-When we say hyper-parameter, that means you need to try to find its value by experimenting.
+That means you need to try to find its value by experimenting.
+Start with default values but do not settle on that.
+Examperiment and find the best value.
-For instance, if you are training a CNN model from scratch with the weights randomly initialized, you need a bigger learning rate (in the order of 1e-4) compared to when you are fine-tuning a model on a pre-trained model (in the order of 10e-6).

 Here is an example in PyTorch to set or change the learning rate: